Deepak-Moger/Footfall_counter/README.md

-# Footfall Counter using Computer Vision
+🧠 AI Assignment: Footfall Counter using
+Computer Vision

 A real-time computer vision system that detects, tracks, and counts people crossing a virtual line in video streams or live webcam feed.